daily-bruin/prime-paint/README.md

-# hawaii
+# paint
-Sports page for two UCLA men's volleyball players from Hawai'i
+Winter 2016 Prime Page for Stripping Away the Paint